MoserMichael/python-obj-system/decorator.md

 >> <class '__main__.CallableObject'> show me
 ```

-The next example shows a callbable object that accepts additional parameters, like a real function.
+The next example shows a callable object that accepts additional parameters, like a real function.
 Here we need to add parameters to the \_\_call\_\_ method.